scottsf/daily-plan-for-after-bootcamp/README.md

 # A guidance for Coding Bootcamp grads

 Congratulations!
 You have completed the most intensive three months of program.
 It is time to begin mapping the next phase of your journey.
-Fortunately, this open-source project with the support of our community intent to help you to overcome your struggles and make you the strongest candidate for the potential employers.
+Following this guide with the support of our community will maximaze your chance to get interviewed and land on your first dev job.

 ## What is the purpose of this guidance?

-Unlike you were in the bootcamp, you are on your own at this stage.
-Plus, many students get discouraged by the rejection emails after submitting their resume countless times.
-This guidance is an effective way to help you navigate through your job hunting in an organized way and brings the best resources on the table.
-Every job seekers will spend different amount of time on it.
-There is no correct plan for everyone.
-Before you create your personalized prep plan, you need to do some self-evaluation of your current schedule and skill set.
+The purpose of this guidance is to simplify your job prep process by providing an overview of available resources and some practical advices.
+Each job seeker’s background is unique, so there is no correct plan for everyone.
+Before you start, you need to do some self-evaluation of your current schedule.
 You will have to identify your learning goals for in each session in order to maximize your productivity.

 ## What is the reasonable amount of time to complete?